osamuaoki/dot-vim/plugins.md

 * https://github.com/vim-airline/vim-airline.git
   * Full feature with pre-defined extensions
 * https://github.com/rbong/vim-crystalline.git
-  * Simple script and good way to learn how script is wriitten
+  * Simple script and good way to learn how script is written
 * https://github.com/itchyny/lightline.vim.git
   * Another simple script.

 I am using `vim-airline` now since it comes with many pre-made support scripts as its extension.
-It saves me time while it allows very fine grained tunings.
+It saves me time while it allows very fine grained tuning.

-Others require you to write custome script from scratch and if such scripts are added, their claimed advantages may not be true any more.
+Others require you to write custom script from scratch and if such scripts are added, their claimed advantages may not be true any more.

 If I need really light statusline, I use bare monochrome static status line string with vim internally defined items (defined in `osamuaoki/00-vimrc`).
-If vim-airline is active, this setting is overriden.
+If vim-airline is active, this setting is overridden.

 ## Spelling checks

-I normally turn off spelling checks in `osamuaoki/00-vimrc` to avoid hard to read situation.
+I normally turn on spelling checks in `osamuaoki/00-vimrc`i.
 Just do `:set spell` / `:set nospell` to change.

-Color optimization may be good idea. ...
-(TODO)
+Color optimization may be needed.
+I use underline for color terminal to avoid illegible situation with color syntax highlighting (See `osamuaoki/00-vimrc`).

 ## Git status checks